SteelCompendium/data-md/Bestiary/Monsters/Monsters/Goblins/Statblocks/Goblin Warrior.md

 <!-- -->
 > ⭐️ **Crafty**
 >
-> The warrior doesn't provoke opportunity attacks by moving
+> The warrior doesn't provoke opportunity attacks by moving.